aa18514/Python/auto_keras_magic/readme.md

 ## Results
 Train accuracy of 95% and Test Accuracy of 99% was achieved on the data-set. <br>
 Average Precision, Recall and F1-score were at 99% respectively. <br>
+The classification report with Precision, Recall, F1-Score and Support is given in the file 'classification_report.csv'. <br>
 The training process took place for around 34 epochs.

 ## Issues